calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-18-symmetric-key-cryptography-2.md

 - **AddRoundKey**: XOR with round key

 The first and last rounds are a little different.
-- Before the first round, AddRoundKey is done.
+- AddRoundKey is done before the first round.
 - The last round does not have MixColumns.

 The objectives of AES: